 Risk Groups For Emergencies

-There are many lifestyles that put you in the risk category for potentially having an emergency, and knowing what to do before hand is the key to keeping yourself safe.
+There are many lifestyles that put you in the risk category for potentially having an emergency, and knowing what to do beforehand is the key to keeping yourself safe.
 If you play sports, especially contact sports like football and boxing, Always wear protective guards for your mouth when participating in order to reduce your risks.
 However, simple daily activities can also cause an emergency.
-Many people break their teeth every year by chewing ice, or using their teeth to open packaging.
+Many people break their teeth every year by chewing ice or using their teeth to open the packaging.
 Avoid these kinds of activities.

 Treatment For Dental Emergencies

 Treatment for dental emergencies starts before you get to the dentist’s office.
 You should take the following general precautions and actions before arriving:

 If you are bleeding: Go immediately to the hospital if you have excessive bleeding, suspect you have broken your jaw, or experience significant swelling.

 If you have lost a tooth: Keep the area in and surrounding the tooth or teeth clean and free of dirt and debris by rinsing with warm water.
 Also, put the tooth in milk or keep it in your mouth if possible.

 If you have swelling: Apply cold compresses to control swelling.

 In all cases of emergencies: The dentist will need to examine your teeth and gums to determine what happened.
 The dentist will also ask you questions about the incident that caused the problem and will request information about your medical history.
 Only then can the dentist can then determine the treatment method that is correct for the emergency.

 Dental emergencies require immediate attention from a dentist.
 If there is ever a question in your mind that you have a dental emergency, you should contact a dentist immediately.